Rapid Manufacturing for Metal Prototypes and Production Parts

 Indeed, thixomolding suffers only one constraint: Parts must be made of magnesium.
 But for many automotive and consumer applications, this is the material of choice anyway, making thixomolding an excellent option for lightweight, accurate, and cost-effective components.

 For parts impossible to manufacture through any of the methods previously discussed, there’s the additive manufacturing process of direct metal laser sintering.
 DMLS boldly goes where other manufacturing processes can’t.
-Like its plastic counterpart selective laser sintering (SLS), which uses a laser to fuse nylon-based powder into most any shape imaginable, DMLS achieves similar results in metals such as aluminum, cobalt chrome, Inconel, stainless steel, and titanium.
+Like its plastic counterpart selective laser sintering (SLS), which uses a laser to fuse nylon-based powder into almost any shape imaginable, DMLS achieves similar results in metals such as aluminum, cobalt chrome, Inconel, stainless steel, and titanium.

 Like most additive processes, DMLS builds the parts from the bottom up, like layers of a cake.
 It begins with a 3D CAD model, which is sliced into layers roughly 0.001 in. thick.
 A laser then “draws” each tissue-thin slice of the CAD model on a bed of metal powder, one with the consistency of flour.
 As the laser passes, the metal particles are melted and fused to their neighbors, creating metal with the same mechanical properties as that emerging from the business end of a steel mill.
 As each layer is completed, a rubber blade pulls additional material across the in-process part and the laser goes back to work, successively fusing each level to its predecessor.
 Several hours later, a finished part emerges.